-The Look Ahead Read capability can improve the performance of a drive doing sequential READs by preloading the buffer with the data most likely to be requested with the next READ command.
-After a READ command is received by the controller, the drive seeks to the proper location and loads the requested data into the buffer.
-While that data is being transferred to the host, the Look Ahead Read function continues to read beyond track boundaries until the buffer is full.
-If, in following READ requests, the host asks for subsequent blocks, they will already be in the buffer, and the data will be returned to the host without the delay of a media access.
+The Look Ahead Read capability can improve the performance of a drive doing sequential READs by preloading the track buffer with the data most likely to be requested with the next READ command.
+After a READ command is received by the controller, the drive seeks to the proper track and loads the requested data into the buffer.
+While that data is being transferred to the host, the Look Ahead Read function continues to read the remainder of the current track into the buffer.
+If in subsequent READ requests, the host asks for the following blocks on the same track, they will already be in the buffer, and the data will be returned to the host without the delay of a media access.
+However, the controller is optimized to return any requested data to the host as fast as possible.

-If a new READ command requests data not contained in the buffer while the drive is performing a Look Ahead Read, the process is aborted, and the drive will immediately seek to the new location with minimal effect on access or transfer performance.
-Filling the buffer with unrequested data has a lower priority than delivering requested data.
+If a new READ command requests data not contained in the buffer while the drive is performing a Look Ahead Read, the process is aborted, and the drive will immediately seek to the new track with no effect on access or transfer performance.
+Filling the track buffer with unrequested data has a lower priority than delivering requested data.
+Other conditions that may affect completing a full-track READ before receiving the next READ command are: head position relative to the requested data, transfer size, and the host transfer rate.

-Data Head Alignments
+Head Alignments